-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS Years Ended December 31, 2016, 2015 and 2014
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS Years Ended December 31, 2017, 2016 and 2015

-- · River Lake VII and River Lake VIII were granted a permitted accounting practice from the State of Vermont to carry their reserves on a basis similar to U.S. GAAP. - River Lake VI was granted a permitted accounting practice from the State of Delaware to carry its excess of loss reinsurance agreement with The Canada Life Assurance Company as an admitted asset. - · GLICNY received a permitted practice from New York to exempt certain of its investments from a NAIC structured security valuation and ratings process.
+- River Lake VII and River Lake VIII were granted a permitted accounting practice from the State of Vermont to carry their reserves on a basis similar to U.S. GAAP. - River Lake VI was granted a permitted accounting practice from the State of Delaware to carry its excess of loss reinsurance agreement with The Canada Life Assurance Company as an admitted asset.

+In 2016, GLICNY received a permitted practice from New York to exempt certain of its investments from a NAIC structured security valuation and ratings process.

-The impact of these permitted practices on our combined U.S. domiciled life insurance subsidiaries' statutory capital and surplus was \$7 million and \$120 million as of December 31, 2016 and 2015, respectively.
+The impact of these permitted practices on our combined U.S. domiciled life insurance subsidiaries' statutory capital and surplus was zero and \$7 million as of December 31, 2017 and 2016, respectively.
 If permitted practices had not been used, no regulatory event would have been triggered.